Bluetooth-Compose/Bluetooth-Compose/README.md

 *Bluetooth-Compose is all about the convergence of Bluetooth Devices with Augmented Reality, with or without the Augmented Reality!*

 *Because just like Schrödinger's cat, you don't know what's alive in the AR space until you have a look!
-And because what's good for the goose is good for the gander, then take a gander at this!*
+And because what's good for the goose is good for the gander, then take a gander at this - see it come alive!*

 ### A Sweet Introduction to augmentation